Sapphirine/Wildfire-Prediction-Visualization-ML/README.md

 The wildfire dataset was found on Kaggle at: https://www.kaggle.com/rtatman/188-million-us-wildfires

 The dataset has 1.88 million wildfires in the United States from 1992 to 2015 and is available for public use.

+## Contributors

+Created with equal contributions from Sidharth Bambah and Vedant Dave.